FutureCIO Interview feature with Ken Haig on cloud sustainability

 Ken Haig: The AWS carbon footprint tool, for example, automatically calculates your footprint for the entire portfolio of services and regions.
 Its dashboard displays a trend analysis to understand historically how workloads have improved based on the optimizations as well as provides a forecast of future emissions.

 Both are large sources of embodied carbon.
-We try to use our investments to drive greater market availability of low carbon steel and low carbon concrete.
-It is important for customers to realise that there is a lot of effort to further decarbonize all of our infrastructure and operations that go behind the scenes.
+We try to use our investments to drive greater market availability of low-carbon steel and low-carbon concrete.
+It is important for customers to realise that there is a lot of effort to further decarbonize all our infrastructure and operations that go behind the scenes.

 We know the carbon footprint involves complex data analysis.
 Despite its complexity, what has been the growing concern surrounding ESG reporting?

-Ken Haig: The absence of a universal standard and constant emergence of new criteria, and new data sources, makes things really challenging.
+Ken Haig: The absence of a universal standard and the constant emergence of new criteria, and new data sources, make things really challenging.
 We have a whole bunch of tools available to help customers with ESG disclosure requirements.

 In a recent discussion with Hanwha Systems, a provider and AWS partner in Korea, they did the same with identifying, tracking and accounting for emissions throughout the value chain.
 While it becomes more complex, there are more and more tools to help track these emissions.